esl/jekyll-codesync-global/_posts/blog-posts/2019-11-29-decomposing-container-tools-about-swiss-army-knives-and-containers.md

 ---
 title: Decomposing container tools - about Swiss Army Knives and containers
-abstract: One-size-fits-all solutions come at a price.
+abstract: "One-size-fits-all solutions come at a price.
 In this talk, I present four open-source container tools dedicated to specific use-cases:

  - CRI-O, a Kubernetes runtime